Paulus1337/Volt-Typhoon-Write-up/README.md

 ## The attacker uses wevtutil, a log retrieval tool, to enumerate Windows logs.
 What event IDs does the attacker search for?
 Answer Format: Increasing order separated by a space.

-Filtering the logs using `wevtutil` and checking the fields on the left provided all three Event IDs.
+Filtering the logs for term `wevtutil` and checking the fields on the left provided all three Event IDs.

 ![Finding Answer](assets/t7a.png "Finding Answer")